Smokin Zo's BBQ

 Pitmaster Site Read

 For Washington Heights, North Carolina, this section is about service fit.
 For school or campus settings such as Kings Mountain Intermediate or James Love Elementary, the question is whether the BBQ can feed people inside a tight window without backing up the day.
-Near Restoration Fellowship Church Inc., the question is whether guests will arrive all at once or in waves, and whether a truck, buffet, or staffed line will keep the meal comfortable.
+Near Restoration Fellowship Church Inc., the question is whether guests will arrive all at once or in waves, and whether a truck, Buffet, OR staffed line will keep the meal comfortable.
 The right setup should make the host’s job easier, not create one more thing to manage.

 Coverage